 Texas Bill Would Require Warning Label on some Popular Snack Foods

-- Texas passed Senate Bill 25 in 2025 to require warning labels on packaged foods containing over 40 additives banned overseas, pending Gov. Abbott's decision.
+- Texas Senate Bill 25, passed by the legislature and awaiting Governor Greg Abbott's June 22 decision, would require warning labels on packaged foods containing over 40 additives banned overseas starting in 2027.

 Food warning labels in Texas would appear on many popular products under bill awaiting governor’s signature